programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

 ### Installing libZotero

-Using what you learned in [Lesson 1.1][], and the lesson on Python modules, we’ll use [pip][] to install libZotero, a python library that will allow us to interact with the Zotero API.
+Using what you learned in the lesson on [Installing Python Modules with pip][], we'll use [pip][] to install libZotero, a python library that will allow us to interact with the Zotero API.
 To install the library, in your command line/terminal window enter: